netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/ipam-installation.md

 For deploying IPAM controller, use the following Helm command:

-    helm repo add citrix https://citrix.github.io/citrix-helm-charts/
+    helm repo add netscaler https://netscaler.github.io/citrix-helm-charts/

-    helm install demo2 citrix/citrix-ipam-controller --set vipRange='[{"cnn": ["<ip-range>"]}]' -n netscaler
+    helm install ipam netscaler/netscaler-ipam-controller --set vipRange='[{"cnn": ["<ip-range>"]}]' -n netscaler

-For information about all the configurable parameters that can be used while installing IPAM controller using Helm charts, see the [Helm chart repository](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-ipam-controller).
+For information about all the configurable parameters that can be used while installing IPAM controller using Helm charts, see the [Helm chart repository](https://github.com/netscaler/netscaler-helm-charts/tree/master/citrix-ipam-controller).

 ## Use IPAM controller for services of type LoadBalancer